Magnesium is needed for every function in the body. However it is easy to become deplete in this vital nutrient for various reasons.

 Spinach, Chard, Pumpkin Seeds, Avocado, Banana, Dark Chocolate, Quinoa, Almonds, Black Beans, Cashews, Dark Chocolate, Figs, Yogurt, and Bananas.

-Women with endometriosis are often lacking in magnesium due to oestrogen dominance in their bodies.
+Women with endometriosis are often lacking in magnesium due to estrogen dominance in their bodies.
 During menstruation, women’s magnesium levels can be reduced by up to 50 percent, further depleting their supply.
 Magnesium helps to reduce cramping, so having higher levels in our body can help minimise endometriosis pain.